-The Labour Force Report for August 2022 describes the labour supply situation as the country was in the transition phase to endemic.
-The report also elaborates on the month-on-month changes to examine the immediate effects of recent events.
+The Labour Force Report for March 2022 describes the labour supply situation as the country was in Phase 4 of the National Recovery Plan (NRP).
+The report also elaborates on the month-on-month changes to examine the immediate effects of the NRP to rejuvenate the economy while containing the spread of COVID-19.
+Users are advised to interpret the monthly statistics with caution since they are non-seasonally adjusted.
 In addition, annual changes from the same month of the previous year are also reported.

-The Department of Statistics Malaysia gratefully acknowledges the cooperation and contribution rendered by all parties in making this publication a success.
+The Department of Statistics, Malaysia gratefully acknowledges the cooperation and contribution rendered by all parties in making this publication a success.
 Every feedback and suggestion towards improving future reports are highly appreciated.

-DATO' SRI DR. MOHD UZIR MAHIDIN Chief Statistician Malaysia
+DATO' SRI DR. MOHD UZIR MAHIDIN Chief Statistician, Malaysia

-October 2022
+May 2022